pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 ## v1.6.23 Patch

+Patches USN-2977-1.
+Additional info can be found at https://pivotal.io/security.
+Also increases the robustness of etcd.

+## v1.6.23 Patch

 Patches USN-2959-1, USN-2957-1, USN-2949-1, USN-2943-1, and USN-2935-2.
 Additional info can be found at https://pivotal.io/security

 ## v1.6.22 Patch